pooyavahidi/docker-library/README.md

 These images are designed for local development and testing.
 They incorporate a user within the container that utilizes a high-range id of 61000.
 This is done to avoid any potential overlap with host user IDs.

-### Creating a simple shell on top of an existing image
+### Building a simple shell on top of an existing image
 The following command builds a shell image on top of the Ubuntu image.
 It also set the username of the container user as `dev`.
 ```sh
 docker build shell/debian -t your_registry/ubuntu-shell \